shahzod418/ResumeTS/_i18next/en/markdown/resume.md

 #### About the project

-My CV, written using React and Svelte frameworks in TypeScript.
 Executed in two versions, in Russian and English.
-And in two colour themes.
+And in two colour themes

 ##### React